AlshamiWasin/GE-HealthCareTest/README.md

 2. A function to switch the gmt offset of a watch.
 3. Input validation for the GMT offset that (only allowsfrom -12 to +14) thank you for the test
+4. Create a app class where I can have the displpay clock functions inside

 Class diagram: